CLARISSA: Tackling the drivers of child labour in Asia

 Children advocate for their rights

-Children will be part of child clubs that link with government bodies, the International Labour Organisation (ILO), companies and global forums where they can speak up, inform on the experiences of children in hazardous labour situations and propose solutions.
+Children are supported to develop, advocate, and communicate their own views and ideas, and to participate at all levels of decision-making.
+They are part of child clubs that link with government bodies, the International Labour Organisation (ILO), companies and global forums where they can speak up, inform on the experiences of children in hazardous labour situations and propose solutions.

 Supported by